clustergarage/argus/jekyll/README.md

 bundle exec jekyll build -d ../docs
 ```

-This will build it into the repo's /docs folder which GitHub pages hosts from
+This will build it into the repo\'s /docs folder which GitHub pages hosts from
 the master branch.